dfds/dojo/workshops/Kubernetes/katas/1/kata/README.md

 Just to explain: <br/>
 `.metadata.name: api-backend` - Instructs k8s to name our deployment "api-backend" so we can reference it via kubectl, from other manifests, etc. <br/>
 `.spec: ` - Specifies the blueprint for our deployment. <br/>
+`.spec.replicas: ` - Indicates the number of replicas we want k8s to maintain. <br/>
+`.spec.template.spec.containers.ports: ` - Specifies the port that k8s uses to proxy container networking.<br/>

 ### 4. Configure MVC Deployment
 Augment the second Deployment object configuration with the following markup to specify the setup for our frontend ASP.NET MVC solution: